 Peel pears and cut into halves length wise and then remove the stem and core.

 Drizzle pears on platter with warmed sweet sauce.
-Serve warm with whipped cream, if desired.
+Serve warm with whipped cream or drizzled caramel sauce, if desired.

 Other fabulous cooked pear desserts by food bloggers: